-Certainly, at one time or another, you've had to turn on a circuit breaker.
+At one time or another, you've had to turn on a circuit breaker.
 It's also likely you've had to turn one off to replace a switch or outlet, or possibly to put up a new light or ceiling fan.

 Electrical safety always begins with turning a circuit breaker off before performing any electrical work on a circuit or device connected to it.

-And, you may say, it ends when the project is completed and the circuit breaker is once again re-energized by turning the circuit breaker back on.
+You may say it ends when the project is completed and the circuit breaker is once again re-energized by turning the circuit breaker back on.

 You can usually see right away if there is a problem by going to the electrical panel and checking for a tripped circuit breaker.
 Simply open the electrical panel door and search the breakers one by one from top to bottom in both rows of breakers, until you find the troubled circuit.

 Circuit breakers are no more than a specialized single-pole switch.
-The difference being it has three states in can be in: off, on, or tripped (a sort of neutral position).
+The difference being it has three states it can be in: off, on, or tripped (a sort of neutral position).
 Unlike a switch that is either on or off, the breakers tripped position is a state that allows the homeowner to see that a circuit error has occurred.

-The breaker switch handles are in the on position when the handles are all the way towards the center of the breaker panel.
+The breaker switch handles are in the "on" position when the handles are towards the center of the breaker panel.
 If they are positioned toward the outside of the panel, they are in the off position.
-The tripped state will be somewhere in the middle with the window showing red.
-To reset this state, you'll need to switch off the breaker before turning it back on.
+The tripped state will be somewhere in the middle for most breakers, with the window showing red on certain brands of breaker.

-However, be sure to find out what caused the tripped state before resetting the breaker.
+Be sure to find out what caused the tripped state before resetting the breaker.
 After fixing the problem, you are ready to check the circuit out by resetting the breaker.
 If the fault clears, you have indeed corrected the problem.
 If not, you'll have to find out where the problem is and continue the steps.